 Prison-based social work

-In addition to the social worker based in the local authority where the child or young person ordinarily resides, prison-based social work services are available.
+In addition to the social worker based in the local authority where the child ordinarily resides, prison-based social work services are available.
 Further information on the roles and responsibilities of these services are detailed in the National Objectives for Social Work Services in the Criminal Justice System: Standards – Throughcare.

-For all children and young people: review meetings should take place throughout the child or young person's period of detention at a frequency determined by the length of sentence and individual needs.
+For all children: Review meetings should take place throughout the child’s time in custody at a frequency determined by the length of sentence and the child’s needs.
 Reviews should by chaired by a representative from the local authority where the child ordinarily resides and include the child or young person, their family (where appropriate), Personal Officer and YOI staff (where possible), the Lead Professional and other relevant professionals.
 A Template for Reviews for Young People in Custody has been developed to support the chairing and recording of reviews.
 These reviews of the Child’s Plan should be undertaken based on GIRFEC wellbeing indicators and outcomes detailed in the plan.
 Reviews should be recorded as per local arrangements and the Child’s Plan updated by the Lead Professional following this.
 Minutes and the updated Child’s Plan should be shared with the young person and relevant others, particularly the personal officer.

-The Positive Futures Plan will be reviewed regularly by the child or young person and their Personal Officer and be shared with others – including the Lead Professional – so that changes are reflected in the Child’s Plan.
+The Positive Futures Plan will be reviewed regularly by the child and their Personal Officer and be shared with others - including the Lead Professional - so that changes are reflected in the Child’s Plan.

 Enhanced Integrated Case Management (ICM): after the initial case conference, there will be an annual case conference between 11 and 13 months and annually thereafter.

-Risk Management Team (RMT): for children or young people who have progressed to the stage where community access may be appropriate (for example through escorted visits home, work placements and eventual unescorted home leaves) and/or have additional needs in terms of their management, this multi-disciplinary body will review their case.
-The RMT sits weekly in HMYOI Polmont and fortnightly in HMP & YOI Cornton Vale.
+Risk Management Team (RMT): for children who have progressed to the stage where community access may be appropriate (for example through escorted visits home, work placements and eventual unescorted home leaves) and/or have additional needs in terms of their management, this multi-disciplinary body will review their case.
+The RMT sits weekly in HMYOI Polmont and fortnightly in HMP&YOI Cornton Vale.